tenable/terrascan/docs/cicd.md

 ## GitLab CI

-GitLab CI can use [Docker images](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html) as part of a pipeline.
+[GitLab CI](https://docs.gitlab.com/ee/ci/README.html) can use [Docker images](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html) as part of a pipeline.
 We can take advantage of this functionality and use Terrascan's docker image as part of your [pipeline](https://docs.gitlab.com/ee/ci/pipelines/) to scan infrastructure as code.

 To do this you can update your .gitlab-ci.yml file to use the "accurics/terrascan:latest" image with the ["bin/sh", "-c"] entrypoint.
-Terrascan can be found on "/go/bin" in the image and you can use any of it's commands depending on your needs.
+Terrascan can be found on "/go/bin" in the image and you can use any [Terrascan command line options](http://ubusvr:8000/getting-started/usage/#terrascan-commands) according to your needs.
 Here's an example .gitlab-ci.yml file:

 ``` YAML
 stages: